Harassment as Grounds for a Restraining Order in New Jersey: An Overview of Reported Cases Part III

 The court in L.M.F., v.
 J.A.F., 421 N.J.
 Super.523, (App.Div.2011) held that a defendant who sent eighteen text messages to his ex-wife inquiring about their daughter’s SAT score did not commit harassment under the statute.
 The court found that defendant’s purpose was not to harass, and if the ex-wife would have answered him he would have stopped.

 The New Jersey Supreme Court held in the case J.D. v.
 M.D.F., 207 N.J.
 458, 486-88 (2011) that a defendant did not commit an act of harassment under the domestic violence statute by taking photos of the plaintiff’s house while he was preparing a motion for change of custody based on the plaintiff’s cohabitation with her boyfriend.
 The court found no intent to harass by the defendant.

 Please see Part I and Part II which are the preceding articles that being the case review of harassment as grounds for a restraining order.
 Both Parts I and II of this article are found on this website.
-If you have any questions in reference to a domestic violence case, call Peter Van Aulen, an experienced NJ divorce and domestic violence lawyer, for a free comprehensive in office consultation.
+If you have any questions in reference to a domestic violence case, call Peter Van Aulen, an experienced NJ divorce and domestic violence lawyer, for a free initial consultation.